 Our first preparation for our medicine chest project is comfrey plaster.

 Partly because we already had some dried root but also because the root is usually harvested late autumn through to winter.
-We want to align this project as seasonally as we can.
+We want to align this projects as seasonally as we can.

 Comfrey (Symphytum offinale), is the number one root to use for any strained ligaments or broken bones.
 It can also be used for external ulcers and tissue damage.
 It helps to speed wound healing, with minimal scarring.
 In old herbal folk history it is even known by the name knit-bone, signalling to its medicinal uses.

 But care must be taken not to use on really deep wounds.
 Comfreys healing ability is so potent it can cause fast tissue growth over the wound before lower layers have healed.
 This can lead to abcesses.
 It is always best to be aware of any contraindications of using any plant medicine.
 We only recommend using Comfrey root externally and not to ingest, as some research has suggested internal use could attribute to liver damage.

 Comfrey root can be used fresh; cleaned and mashed into a mucilagenous poultice it can be applied to any of the above injurys.